fiHere are common questions for admins who manage Google Drive for an organization, about streaming or syncing Drive files to users' devices.

 Note: FAT has some file size limitations.
 For example, the largest possible file for a FAT32 drive is 4GB (minus 2 bytes).

 - You can’t upload a folder larger than the available storage in the partition where the cache folder is located.

-- File stream will show a limited Drive quota (even for unlimited accounts), according to the available space in the local drive where the cache is located.
+- Drive for desktop will show a limited Drive quota (even for unlimited accounts), according to the available space in the local drive where the cache is located.

-We recommend that you use Backup and Sync, as File Stream cache and FAT limitations might cause errors.
+We recommend that you use Backup and Sync, as Drive for desktop cache and FAT limitations might cause errors.
 In any case, please always keep a copy of the original (use copy/paste, not cut/paste), as we can’t recover files that never made it to the cloud.

 Furthermore, if you try to drag a .gdoc or .gsheet file from your desktop into a shared drive in your browser, you will see the error message "Can’t duplicate filename.gdoc.”
 Instead, to add a file to a shared drive, use a web browser and follow these instructions.